The History of Phoenix Homesteads Historic District in Phoenix Arizona

 The initial phase of the Phoenix Homesteads community was designed to accommodate single-family homes on standard size subsistence farm lots.
 Constructed of adobe, the simple homes were designed in the Pueblo Revival style.
 Typically, they had flat or low-pitched, tiled or slabstone roofs, irregular floor plans and wide verandas.
 A significant part of the building of the first phase was planting of street trees, notably the Washington Palms and Aleppo Pines which still line Pinchot Avenue today.

 Like the houses in the initial phase, homes in the Arizona Part-Time Farm tract are principally constructed of adobe.
-The Great Depression and the associated New Deal programs had a significant effect on the development of Phoenix.
+Additionally, the Great Depression and the associated New Deal programs had a significant effect on the development of Phoenix.
 The Phoenix Homesteads District survives today as a tangible link with this important early influence.
 Of the original 60 homes built in the two phases of the project, only 45 or less remain and are excellent examples of adobe construction.

 Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003 (602) 261-8699